TheWidlarzGroup/react-native-video/examples/README.md

 > You will need to regenerate the native project after changing the `app.json` file - you can do it by running `yarn prebuild` command in `expo` example directory.

 #### Switching between Mobile and TV
 If you want to switch between mobile and TV version of the app you will need to regenerate the native project.
-You can do it by running `yarn prebuild:tvos` command in `expo` example directory.
+You can do it by running `yarn prebuild:tv` command in `expo` example directory.

 ### Building